danshee/mysteries/_posts/2022-08-20-was-galileo-really-first.markdown

 > Yet in spite of such authentic and minute details, there are some who assert that the satellites had been previously seen, both by Jansen and Lippersheim.
 Baron de Zach attributed the discovery to Thomas Harriot; but this has been confuted by my late friend, Professor Rigaud …

-**OP Note:** It is not clear to me if “previously seen” means with a telescope or with the naked eye.
+**Note:** It is not clear to me if “previously seen” means with a telescope or with the naked eye.

 Smyth writes: